MatthewDlr/tui-instruments/README.md

 ### TODO
-Replace every instance of `TODO-name` with the name of the project.
+Replace every instance of `tui-instruments` with the name of the project.

-# TODO-name
+# tui-instruments

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.